 It was also possible to see how effective the wind machines were in this situation and compare with the new Heat Ranger technology.

 It became very clear that the two approaches to frost control are significantly different.
 The wind machines rely on mixing the air from ground level to some height estimated to be about 8 – 10m above ground and if there is a reasonable temperature gradient over this height it will produce an average temperature through the air mass for the range of the wind machine fan.
 In this case that distance is about 100m radius (3 hectares) from the wind machine.

 Heat Ranger operates differently by providing preheated air at a lower volume and in a much more gentle breeze that is pushed out in an overall blanket across the top of the crop and there is less mixing but it extends over a greater distance.
 With grape vines the bud band and branch height is much less and so coverage is a lot easier than in a hedgerow tree crop which appears to be about 200m (13 hectares) compared with 250m in grapes (20 hectares).

 How was the performance?

 - With cherries we tended to see the temperatures at the three heights moving closer together with good increases at 2.5m, even in the area that had the rolled covers, the effective distance appeared less but the 60cm height was quite good at both 100mE and 200mE.
-It is a little difficult to compare the East and SW masts because the SW line is naturally about a degree colder than the E masts.
+It is a little difficult to compare the East and SW masts because the SW line is naturally about 1°C colder than the E masts.

 - The performance was tested over several frosts down to -4oC and in all cases Heat Ranger kept the temperatures in the entire fruiting zone above 0 C, and it fell rapidly (once the machine was turned off) to -4o A very satisfactory result.
 These new intensive growing systems with the buds – flowers exposed vertically seems to allow the warm air blanket to give potentially good protection.